 If the email address you enter on the “forgotten password” page does not match the one we have on file the response will be “No user found with that email address.”

-The password is garbage, how can I be expected to remember it?
+The system generated password is garbage, how can I be expected to remember it?

 You can change your password once logged in, use the Edit Profile link visible at the bottom right of this page when logged in but please do use a strong password.